shahGnp/devops-capstone-project/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: devops-capstone-project
+name: user-story
-about: It is used to create an issue with kanban board
+about: Used for devops capstone project issue pipeline
 title: ''
 labels: ''
 assignees: ''